Jmeza081/react-native-segment-menu/README.md

 -   Cross-platform
 -   Javascript only
 -   Fully Customizable
--   Animated via `react-native-animatable` as peer-dependency
+-   Animated via `react-native-animatable` as a peer-dependency

 ## Demo